Embracing the opportunities offered by Industry 4.0 technologies.

 We have developed a diagnostic tool for prioritising how organisations can expoit the opportunities offered through utilising these technologies.

 With so many technologies available, it can be difficult for companies to identify which ones will be right for their particular business: we try and help them prioritise what methods are best suited and to implement appropriate solutions.

 - Wider societal implications.

-We examine the broader societal and human implications of these new developments, particularly their impact upon lower skill occupations.
+We will also help the company to examine and plan to mitigate the broader human implications of these new developments, particularly their impact upon lower skill occupations within the workforce.